Mongoose Schemas & Models

 This is where Mongoose truly shines.
 You can add rules directly into your schema by using an object for the field definition instead of just the type.
 This enforces data integrity at the application level.

-Let’s create a more robust schema for a User
+Let’s create a more robust schema for a User that includes common validation.

 const mongoose = require('mongoose');